-With a growing focus on consumer safety, manufacturers from nearly every industry and all parts of the globe are working to ensure the efficacy of their products.
+With a growing focus on consumer safety, manufacturers are working to ensure the efficacy of their products.
 Failure to develop products that are safe and user-friendly could result in monetary fines, loss of contracts and even mass recalls.
 In fact, an all-time high of 51 million vehicles were recalled in 2015 alone.

 The automotive industry isn’t the only one to suffer from widespread product recalls.
 According to a recent study by a Swiss research firm, worldwide food recalls have effectively doubled since 2002.
 Given trends like this, efforts to ensure product safety and avoid recalls definitely need improvement.